 If you're spending upward of $900 on a gaming monitor, you better be getting the best of the best.
 Fortunately, the Asus ROG Swift PG27A offers a ton for its premium price, including a gorgeous and colorful 27-inch 4K display and Nvidia G-Sync support for extra-smooth performance.
-Factor in its solid speakers, intuitive interface and impressive ergonomics, and you've got an excellent high-end option for folks who want 4K and G-Sync on a big screen.
+Factor in its solid speakers, intuitive interface and impressive ergonomics, and you've got one of the best gaming monitors for folks who want 4K and G-Sync on a big screen.

 Asus monitors tend to stand out more than the average gaming display, and the PG27A is no exception.
 This is a screen clearly designed for gamers, with the glowing red LED lights and futuristic patterns on its large, sharply angled base.